-Storytelling through film has been a passion since childhood as I've always felt the medium is a powerful means of artistic expression.
-My latest work, Aix-Hale, is about a street performer wrongly convicted of a crime who is chased through the cobblestone streets of picturesque village Aix en Provence, France.
-We used a full bag of tricks during the parkour running/jumping bits, from drones to GoPro and a funky little rig called a Twizgrip (below), which is a tiny car with camera mounts capable of maneuvering through really narrow spaces.
-The film premiered at Le Festival International du Film Black de Montréal where it won Best Narrative Short film, and then won Best Action Short at Bloodstained Indie Film Festival in Japan before its French premiere at Festival du Court d'Art District in Paris.
-Aix-Hale was also selected to represent French cinema at the 2023 Francophone Short Films in Harlem, with proceeds from the film being donated to Maysles Documentary Center (MDC) a Harlem-based nonprofit committed to community, education, and documentary film.
+Storytelling through film has been a lifelong passion of mine, as I believe it is a powerful medium for artistic expression.
+My latest project, Aix-Hale, tells the story of a street performer who is wrongly convicted of a crime and finds himself being chased through the picturesque cobblestone streets of Aix en Provence, France.
+During the parkour running and jumping scenes, we employed a variety of techniques including the use of drones, GoPros, and a unique device called a Twizgrip.
+This small car with camera mounts allowed us to capture dynamic shots in narrow spaces.
+Aix-Hale had its premiere at Le Festival International du Film Black de Montréal, where it received the award for Best Narrative Short film.
+It also won Best Action Short at the Bloodstained Indie Film Festival in Japan before its French premiere in Paris at the Festival du Court d'Art District.
+Aix-Hale was selected to represent French cinema at the 2023 Francophone Short Films in Harlem, and all proceeds from the film will be donated to the Maysles Documentary Center, a nonprofit organization in Harlem dedicated to community, education, and documentary film.

-My experience in the convergence of new technology film with television production led to invitations to lecture at Occidental College, Ringling College of Art and Design, University of Minnesota, the Global Entrepreneurship Funding Forum, Visual Communications and Los Angeles Unified Schools.
+As a result of my expertise in the intersection of cutting-edge technology and film, I have been invited to deliver lectures at prestigious institutions such as Occidental College, Ringling College Art and Design, University of Minnesota, the Global Entrepreneurship Funding Forum, Visual Communications, and Los Angeles Unified Schools.